 There has never been a time when customers were as empowered as they are today.
-One instance of receiving bad products or service, and present-day customers can hold businesses accountable (and publicly at that) through the power of social media and customer reviews on online directories.
+One instance of receiving bad products or services, and present-day customers can hold businesses accountable (and publicly at that) through the power of social media and customer reviews on online directories.

 If you think that the power of customers to make or break a business is limited to brick-and-mortar ones, you’ve got another thing coming.

 We live in a world where just about everyone is doing transactions over the Internet, and we all need a website to do that.
 The question is, does your website provide excellent service to your customers?
-Does it deliver first-rate customer experience in every possible aspect?
+Does it deliver a first-rate customer experience in every possible aspect?

 Try opening one of your pages.
 If it takes at least three seconds to load, then your page is a slow-loading one as far as today’s internet users are concerned.